ethereum-optimism/design-docs/protocol/l1-upgrades.md

   for(uint i=0; i< systemConfigs.length; i++) {
     // Read the `Addresses` struct from each `SystemConfig` in the `systemConfigs` mapping.
     // For each entry in the `Addresses` struct:
       // 1.
-Call the `SuperchainProxyAdmin` to update the implementation to the `Populator` contract
+Call the appropriate `SuperchainProxyAdmin.upgradeAndCall()` function to reset the initialized slot.
-      //    TODO: OR update the implementation to
-      // 2. call
       // 2.
+Call the appropriate `SuperchainProxyAdmin.upgradeAndCall()` function to update the
-Update the implementation to the final implementation contract.
+      //    implementation and call `upgrade()` on the contract.
   }
-  // Return ownership of the `SuperchainProxyAdmin` to the Upgrade Controller (`msg.sender`)
-      //    `SuperchainProxyAdmin`.
-The unique upgrade call encoding required for the non-standard proxies
-      //    should be handled here.
 }
 ```